 Talk with your nurse or doctor if you, your partner, or someone in your household is at higher risk for severe illness from COVID-19.

 If you or your partner are feeling sick or think you may have been exposed to COVID-19, get tested for COVID-19.
 And you may have to quarantine or isolate, depending on the situation.

 The safest person to have sex with is yourself: masturbation doesn’t spread COVID-19, or any other infections.
 Just make sure to wash your hands and sex toys with soap and water for at least 20 seconds before and after.
-The safest sexual partners are people who already live with you, or people who are fully vaccinated against COVID-19.
+The safest sexual partners are people who already live with you, or people who are fully vaccinated and boosted against COVID-19.

-During the COVID-19 pandemic, you still need to ask for consent every time you want to have any kind of sex.
+Remember, you still need to ask for consent every time you want to have any kind of sex.
 Even if you’ve had sex before, and even if you’re in a relationship, live together, or are married.
 If your partner doesn’t want to have sex for any reason — including being worried about COVID-19 — it’s important to respect that.